pangenome/pggb/docs/rst/tutorials/sequence_partitioning.rst

 .. code-block:: bash

-    wfmash scerevisiae7.fasta.gz -p 90 -n 7 -t 4 -m > scerevisiae7.mapping.paf
+    wfmash scerevisiae7.fasta.gz -p 90 -n 6 -t 4 -m > scerevisiae7.mapping.paf

-We set ``-p 90`` as we expect a sequence divergence of ~10% between these assemblies (see the :ref:`divergence_estimation` tutorial for more information), while ``-n 7`` indicates the number of haplotypes (number of haploid samples in this example).
+We set ``-p 90`` as we expect a sequence divergence of ~10% between these assemblies (see the :ref:`divergence_estimation` tutorial for more information), while ``-n 6`` indicates the number of mappings to keep for each homologous region identified, set as the number of haplotypes (number of haploid samples in this example) minus 1.

 To project the PAF mappings into a network format (an edge list), execute: